-27 Oct 18 Course introductions and administration

-We begin with a brief exploration of strategy, the role of infrastructure and the purpose of protection, focussing on the need for protection and resilience to be in balance in order to deliver effective protection of the operation that the infrastructure facilitates.
+- 17 Oct 20 Course introductions and administration.
+Issue Assignment and Project We begin with a brief exploration of strategy, the role of infrastructure and the purpose of protection, focussing on the need for protection and resilience to be in balance in order to deliver effective protection of the operation that the infrastructure facilitates.
 We will then explore the evolution of protection through a review of poliorcetics to modern day CIP, leading to a series of principles and 'rules of thumb'.
 We then analyse the physical environment and broader risk context.
 We finish the day exploring the concept and practice of security integration, drawing together the different aspects discussed through the day.

-Three references will be posted on Quercus for familiarisation before the next lecture.
-These references will provide the means to analyse site protection and security integration.
+Your assignment will be in groups, with a group answer to be posted on the Quercus discussion board. - 24 Oct 20 Picking up from the previous day's discussion and the assigned reading, we will investigate the site survey and the performance criteria we require of the different security systems.